 - Make the server know that the information was received and read.

 Sometimes, the problem of inaccurate badge count results in failed delivery to the server.
 Keep in mind that the badge count can be updated locally.
 This fact is great unless the server fails to receive the request.
-The failure can result in a poor internet connectivity or any other technical issue.
+The failure can result in poor internet connectivity or any other technical issue.
 The only solution to this problem is to keep all the updates of the badge counter locally and resend them every time you detect a delivery failure.

 Despite the fact, a push notification feature is a handy tool for both developers and mobile users, you need to get their permission to send them notifications.
 You need to send your user a request asking to allow push notifications on the given device.
 If he or she will press “Don’t allow” button, your push notification feature will be limited.

 However, there is always a slight chance to cheat and outwit the system in order to avoid possible limitations for the push notification feature.
 All you need to do is to think of some other options in the request that would be more appealing to you.
 For example, the request may include the following options: “Allow”, “Later” and “Yes”.
-A user will have no other choice but to provide a necessary permission.
+A user will have no other choice but to provide necessary permission.

 It is great if a user presses “yes” or “allow”.
 On the other hand, a “later” button should not disappoint you.
 At least, the request was not 100% rejected.
-You still have a chance to make your feature work at its full swing with no limitations in future.
+You still have a chance to make your feature work at its full swing with no limitations in the future.